friedbrice/friedbrice.github.io/_posts/2015-02-07-6-by-6-sudoku-solver.md

 idx = [(i,j) | i <- [1..9], j <- [1..9]]
 {% endhighlight %}

 The crux of the block issue is on lines 24 and 26.
-I pulled those out of the definition of mark and made them a separate function, named sameBlock.
+I pulled those out of the definition of mark and made them a separate function, named `sameBlock`.
 Then I modified it to check for 2-by-3 blocks instead of 3-by-3 blocks.
 Below is my version, modified to solve 6-by-6 sudokus with 2-by-3 blocks.
-Notice line 18 in the definition of
+Notice line 18 in the definition of `sameBlock`.
-<code>sameBlock</code>.

 {% highlight haskell linenos %}
 -- sudoku-6-by-6.hs --